Sri Lanka's newly elected president sworn into office

 This is a carousel.
 Use Next and Previous buttons to navigate

-4 of10 A protester waves a national flag and shouts slogans demanding elected president Ranil Wickremesinghe step down during a protest at the presidential secretariat premise in Colombo, Sri Lanka, Wednesday, July 20, 2022.
-Sri Lanka's prime minister was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
+3 of7 Protesters sleep at their protest site in the morning in Colombo, Sri Lanka, Thursday, July 21, 2022.
+Sri Lanka's prime minister Ranil Wickremesinghe was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
 Rafiq Maqbool/AP Show More Show Less

-5 of10 A protester shouts slogans demanding elected president Ranil Wickremesinghe step down during a protest at the presidential secretariat premise in Colombo, Sri Lanka, Wednesday, July 20, 2022.
-Sri Lanka's prime minister was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
+4 of7 Police officers stand guard outside the official residence of the president in Colombo, Sri Lanka, Thursday, July 21, 2022.
+Sri Lanka's prime minister Ranil Wickremesinghe was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
 Rafiq Maqbool/AP Show More Show Less

-6 of10 Protesters rest as they join the demand that elected president Ranil Wickremesinghe step down in Colombo, Sri Lanka, Wednesday, July 20, 2022.
-Sri Lanka's prime minister was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
-Rafiq Maqbool/AP Show More Show Less

-7 of10 Protesters shout slogans demanding elected president Ranil Wickremesinghe step down during a protest at the presidential secretariat premise in Colombo, Sri Lanka, Wednesday, July 20, 2022.
-Sri Lanka's prime minister was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
+5 of7 Protesters sit at their protest site in the morning in Colombo, Sri Lanka, Thursday, July 21, 2022.
+Sri Lanka's prime minister Ranil Wickremesinghe was elected president Wednesday by lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
 Rafiq Maqbool/AP Show More Show Less

 COLOMBO, Sri Lanka (AP) — Veteran politician Ranil Wickremesinghe was sworn in as Sri Lanka's new president Thursday to take charge of a nation bitterly angry he will remain in power amid an unprecedented economic crisis.